alex-panarin/BlazorMicrofrontend/README.md

 # BlazorMicrofrontend
 .NET 5.0 Blazor test application with microfrontend capabilities

-A second part of Blazor "game" (LCApplication frontend is the first one).
+A second part of "playing with Blazor" (LCApplication frontend is the first one).

-This demonstrate wasm authentication and authorization by jwt using AuthenticationStateProvider
+1. This demonstrate wasm authentication and authorization by jwt using AuthenticationStateProvider
+2. Includes deferred loading assemblies into application context depends on Role